Making a VM preemptible

 Note

-If you are using the CLI version 0.92.0 or lower, then in the command, you must also specify the VM platform:
+If you are using CLI 0.92.0 or lower, you also need to specify the VM platform in the command:

 --platform standard-v3

 .
-You can find out the CLI version using theyc version
+You can find out your CLI version using theyc version

-command and install the latest version using theyc components update
+command.
+To install the latest version, runyc components update

 -